spoddutur/spark-notes/spark_memory_management.md

 ### What are the memory needs of a task?
 Task is basically smallest unit of execution that represents a partition in our dataset.
 Every task needs 2 kinds of memory:
-1. **Execution Memory:** Execution Memory is the memory used to buffer Intermediate results.
-As soon as we are done with the operation, we can go ahead and release it.
+1. **Execution Memory:**
+  - Execution Memory is the memory used to buffer Intermediate results.
+  - As soon as we are done with the operation, we can go ahead and release it.
 Its short lived.
-For example, a task performing Sort operation, would need some sort of collection to store the Intermediate sorted values.
+  - For example, a task performing Sort operation, would need some sort of collection to store the Intermediate sorted values.
-2. **Storage Memory:** Storage memory is more about reusing the data for future computation.
-This is where we store cached data and its long-lived.
-Until the allotted storage gets filled, Storage memory stays in place.
-LRU eviction is used to spill the storage data when it gets filled.
+2. **Storage Memory:**
+  - Storage memory is more about reusing the data for future computation.
+  - This is where we store cached data and its long-lived.
+  - Until the allotted storage gets filled, Storage memory stays in place.
+  - LRU eviction is used to spill the storage data when it gets filled.

-**Let’s illustrate it with an example task of `Sorting a collection of Int’s`**
+**`Let’s illustrate it with an example task of "Sorting a collection of Int’s"`**

 ![image](https://user-images.githubusercontent.com/22542670/27504472-8269bc82-58a7-11e7-9a40-7e3900055a3f.png)

 ### How does Spark arbitrate memory between Execution and Storage?